lufermy/mikrotik-manager/README.md

 All the code is written and tested in a clean Ubuntu Server 21.04 installation

 How to install

 $ git clone https://github.com/lufermy/mikrotik-manager.git
 $ cd pyTelegramBotAPI
 $ python3 setup.py install

 Once its installed, just run main.py

 $ python3 main.py

+The code is very intolerant with errors for now, i'll change that